wlloyduw/SAAF/python_template/README.md

 To use the core FaaS Inspector framework, download the [Inspector.py](./src/Inspector.py) script into an existing Python project and simply import the module as shown below.

 FaaS Inspector also includes tools to deploy and develop new functions for each supported platform automatically.
-To make use of these tools, download the entire repository and follow the directions in the [test directory](./test).
+To make use of these tools, download the entire repository and follow the directions in the [tools directory](./tools).

 ### Import the Module into an Existing Project